Coordination with Humans via Strategy Matching: Related Work

 \subsubsection{Adaptation in Human-Robot Interaction}

-Past research has studied how robots can adapt and learn from human partners. \cite{phri} adapts robot behavior in physical HRI according to the evaluation of a human partner between interactions.
+Past research has studied how robots can adapt and learn from human partners.
 Key to robot-to-human adaptation is understanding people's behavior through observation.
 Markov Decision Processes (MDPs) are a common framework for goal recognition \cite{ngirl}.
 By learning a model of human intent and preferences \cite{intentionmotionplan}, robots can reason over different types of human partners \cite{collabaction,Nikolaidis2013HumanrobotCC}.
 Similar in vein to our work, \cite{indmutual} applied a best-response approach to selecting policies from a library of response policies that best match a particular player type.
 Building an understanding of the human partner requires multi-faceted models of humans that capture nuanced differences.
 Our work on adaptation focuses primarily on adapting robot behavior to the task approach (strategy) of a human partner.
+Our adaptation approach is similar to \cite{nikolaidis2015efficient}, where human demonstrations are clustered into dominant types and a reward function is learned for each type, for which Bayesian inference is used to adapt to new users.